anelachan/searchengine/README.md

 # About

 This software forms an information retrieval engine and was based on the task of finding web documents from the 2006 TREC blog track collection.
-Additional modules are included to evaluate the IR engine and to perform pivoted document length normalization (http://dspace.library.cornell.edu/bitstream/1813/7217/1/95-1560.pdf).
+Additional modules are included to evaluate the IR engine and to perform pivoted document length normalization (see Singhal et al. 1996).

 The IR engine follows the vector space model and uses log TF*IDF weights.

-# Corpus
+## Corpus

 The corpus is NOT included with this code, but the 2006 TREC blog track test collection can be acquired here: http://ir.dcs.gla.ac.uk/test_collections/blogs06info.html.
 However, the search engine should still work on any corpus where each document is stored in a single text file and all of these are stored in a directory called corpus/.